 Generation of coordinated neural activity by cochlear supporting cells

-Nascent neural networks in the developing CNS exhibit highly stereotyped spontaneous activity, consisting of periods of high frequency action potential firing interspersed with long periods of quiescence (Blankenship and Feller, 2010).
-Similar to the visual system, spontaneous activity generated in the cochlea begins just prior to birth in mice (Figure 1), providing a prolonged period over which activity-dependent maturation and refinement can occur before the middle ear opens (~P12); however, much less is known about the mechanisms that drive spontaneous activity or how this activity changes over this developmental period.
-In contrast to the dynamic mechanisms responsible for retinal wave generation, our studies indicate that bursts in the auditory system are driven consistently by ISC purinergic signaling.
+Nascent neural networks exhibit highly stereotyped spontaneous activity, consisting of periods of high frequency action potential firing interspersed with long periods of quiescence (Blankenship and Feller, 2010).
+Similar to the visual system, spontaneous activity generated in the cochlea begins just prior to birth in mice (Figure 1), providing a prolonged period over which activity-dependent maturation and refinement can occur before hearing begins (~P12); however, much less is known about the mechanisms that drive spontaneous activity or how this activity changes over this developmental period.
+In contrast to the dynamic mechanisms responsible for retinal wave generation, our studies indicate that bursts in the auditory system are consistently driven by ISC purinergic signaling throughout development.
 Based on measures of spontaneous activity in vivo, each auditory neuron will experience more than 30,000 discrete bursts (~2.0 bursts/minute; ~2900 bursts/day) prior to hearing onset (Tritsch et al., 2010; Clause et al., 2014; Babola et al., 2018).
-Consistent with the stable generation of P2RY1-dependent bursts, neural activity in the IC remained highly stereotyped during the first two postnatal weeks, providing a means for activity-dependent, Hebbian plasticity during this early developmental period.
+Consistent with the stable generation of P2RY1-dependent bursts, neural activity in the IC remained highly stereotyped during this period, providing a means for activity-dependent, Hebbian plasticity.

 Purinergic signaling in the developing and adult cochlea

-Despite widespread expression of ionotropic P2X and metabotropic P2Y receptors in the developing cochlea (Nikolic et al., 2003; Lahne and Gale, 2008; Huang et al., 2010; Liu et al., 2015; Wang et al., 2020), ISC electrical activity and highly structured burst firing of SGNs appears reliant primarily on P2RY1.
-The lack of P2X or other Gq-coupled P2Y receptor activation may reflect the temporal and spatial characteristics of ATP release, which may occur in locations abundant in P2RY1 or yield ATP metabolites that favor P2RY1 activation.
-However, burst firing persists in P2ry1 KO mice, in which IHCs are more depolarized (Babola et al., 2020), perhaps reflecting compensatory or activation of other purinergic receptors that are normally subthreshold.
+Despite widespread expression of ionotropic P2X and metabotropic P2Y receptors in the developing cochlea (Nikolic et al., 2003; Lahne and Gale, 2008; Huang et al., 2010; Liu et al., 2015; Wang et al., 2020), ISC electrical activity and structured burst firing of SGNs appears reliant primarily on P2RY1.
+The lack of P2X or other Gq-coupled P2Y receptor activation may reflect the temporal and spatial characteristics of ATP release, which may occur in P2RY1-rich locations or yield ATP metabolites that favor P2RY1.
+However, burst firing persists in P2ry1 KO mice, in which IHCs are more depolarized (Babola et al., 2020), perhaps reflecting compensatory changes or activation of other purinergic receptors that are normally subthreshold.

-A similar diversity of purinergic receptor expression is observed in the adult cochlea, including P2X receptors, metabotropic P2Y, and adenosine P1 receptors (Housley et al., 2009; Huang et al., 2010).
-ATP receptor activation appears to play a neuroprotective role, as endolymphatic ATP increase following trauma and infusion of ATP into the inner ear profoundly reduces sound-evoked compound action potentials in the auditory nerve.
+A similar diversity of purinergic receptor expression is observed in the adult cochlea, including P2X, metabotropic P2Y, and adenosine P1 receptors (Housley et al., 2009; Huang et al., 2010).
+ATP receptor activation appears to play a neuroprotective role, as endolymphatic ATP increases following trauma and infusion of ATP into the inner ear profoundly reduces sound-evoked compound action potentials in the auditory nerve.
 While these effects may reflect shunting inhibition through P2X2 receptors (Housley et al., 2013), recent evidence indicates that supporting cells in the mature cochlea continue to exhibit large Ca2+ transients in response to exogenous ATP and UTP (Zhu and Zhao, 2010; Sirko et al., 2019).
-The role of this activity is unclear, but Ca2+ transients induced by mechanical damage and subsequent ATP release trigger ERK1/2 activation and promote IHC death in the developing cochlea (Lahne and Gale, 2008), limiting excitotoxic damage.
-If the developmental pathways described here reemerge following traumatic noise damage, purinergic receptor signaling could enhance K+ redistribution, reduce IHC depolarization and reduce excitotoxic damage.
+The role of this activity is unclear, but Ca2+ transients induced by mechanical damage and subsequent ATP release trigger ERK1/2 activation and promote IHC death in the developing cochlea (Lahne and Gale, 2008).
+If the developmental pathways described here reemerge following traumatic injury, purinergic receptor signaling could enhance K+ redistribution, reduce IHC depolarization and limit excitotoxic damage.

 The emergence of ATP induced extracellular space changes in the cochlea